lucasg/findrpc/README.md

 ![](screenshot/d310_warp_idl_generation.PNG)

-BB : if you want to regenerate the IDL, you need to have the `decompile` folder in the same directory as `findrpc.py`. `DecompileInterface.exe` is a custom loader for Forshaw's `NdrParser.ReadFromRpcServerInterface` which uses a json file exported from IDA instead of reading remote process's memory.
+BB : if you want to regenerate the IDL, you need to have the `decompile` folder in the same directory as `findrpc.py`. `DecompileInterface.exe` is a custom loader for Forshaw's `NdrParser.ReadFromRpcServerInterface` which uses a json file exported from IDA instead of reading a remote process's memory.

 Study Example #1 : SgrmBroker